 To filter further, select the filter icon on the far right.
 This dashboard level filter allows you to filter your entire dashboard - all of the widgets on the dashboard at once!
-Use this to filter by Sources, Record fields, Tags, Advanced Filer and even search for a Topic, Opinion or Keyword - basically, all of the same filters you see on the Analysis page.
+Use this to filter by Sources, Record fields, Tags, Advanced Filer and even search for a Topic or an Opinion - basically, all of the same filters you see on the Analysis page.

 The number widget has a great deal of flexibility.
 It can be used to calculate individual variables.
 The calculations available include, average, count, distinct count, maximum, minimum and sum.
 The following two widgets, Sources and Records were created using the number widget.

 The pie chart widget allows you to create pie charts of the metadata contained in your dataset or the metadata applied by Keatext.
 You can calculate by either records or comments.
 The maximum number of slices on the pie chart is five, with values over five being condensed into an "other" slice.
 You can add an additional summery value that will populate the center of the pie if you choose.

 Time series (Records overview)

 The Time series chart on the default dashboard displays the volume of records and sentiment score, over time - you can chart by day, week, month, or year.
 It can be can be configured to display different variables from your original metadata along with Keatext applied metadata.
 Read more about configuring a time series widget here.